viraj-kabbur/user_manuals/teacher/teachers.md

-# Teachers
+# Teacher/Professor

-Displays the list of Teachers, School admins in a School along with their usernames and id's.
+Displays the list of Teachers/Professors, School/University admins in a School/University along with their usernames and id's.

 <figure><img src="../.gitbook/assets/image (9).png" alt=""><figcaption></figcaption></figure>